LtGlahn/ruteplan/mappingRoute2nvdb.md

 1. Download NVDB road data.
 All road links at the _"Kjørebane"_ topology level will have a reference to the associated _"Vegtrasé"_ through the `superstedfesting` element, identifying which part of the _"Vegtrasé"_ link sequence that corresponds to each  _"Kjørebane"_ link.
 1. Using NVDB network data to identify which links in the _ruteplan_ data that is on the _"Vegtrasé"_ topology level, and which that are on the _"Kjørebane"_ level.
-1. Construct a mapping from _"Kjørebane"_ to _"Vegtrasé"_ topology level for _ruteplan_ data by combining the NVDB road data with the _ruteplan_ data.
+1. Construct a mapping from _"Kjørebane"_ to _"Vegtrasé"_ topology level for _ruteplan_ data by combining the NVDB road data with the _ruteplan_ data, interpolating the linear position floating

 # Terminology